 A Working Group must have at least one Chair/Interim-Chair and may have Co-chairs.
 The Working Group Chair or Co-chairs are responsible to the Board for the accomplishment of the goals specified in the Working Group’s charter.

 Working Group Co-Chairs/Interim Chair(s) are appointed by a majority vote of the Board; they can be removed at any time by a majority vote of the Board.
-Chairs may resign at any time.
+A Chair may resign at any time.

 One of the Working Group Chairs/Interim-Chairs must be a representative of an OFA Promoter Member; if there are co-Chairs, the other Chair may be an OFA non-member.
 Any Working Group without a Chair/Interim-Chair for 30 days must be dissolved.

-The Board may appoint an Interim Chairs to a Working Group for a period of no more than 90 days.
+The Board may appoint an Interim Working Group Chairs tp serve for a period of no more than 90 days.
 The Board may re-authorize an Interim Chair.
 An Interim Chair may lead the Working Group until a permanent Chair/co-Chair(s) are appointed.

 Working Group Policy